adamjarling/loc-speculative-annotations/README.md

 `src/services/loc-images.js`

 The application uses the OpenSeadragon Viewer to render images, so your source images can be a combination of locally hosted images (within the application), or externally hosted images (for example, served from a IIIF image server).

-### Librarian annotations

-Curator annotations are saved as Fabric JS canvas objects.
-The data is referenced, stored and retrieved through `annotations` property of a Library of Congress Work's IIIF Manifest (see below).
-Curator annotations (for now), must be manually created and added to a Work's manifest file.

 ### IIIF Manifests